 - Select the volume in the Disk Utility sidebar, then check the information on the right.
 Choose File > Get Info from the Disk Utility menu bar for more detail.

 - Open System Information and select Storage in the sidebar.
 The File System column on the right shows the format of each volume.

 - Select the volume in the Finder, then choose File > Get Info from the menu bar.
 The Get Info window shows the Format of that volume.

 Step by step

-There are different steps to follow before giving your Mac to someone else.
+There are important steps to follow before giving your Mac to someone else.
 Take your time, making sure each step is followed.
 Otherwise, later, there could be problems for you (and the new owner).
-Then, enjoy one of the best new Macs.
+Then, enjoy your new Mac.

 Bryan M. Wolfe has written about technology for over a decade on various websites, including TechRadar, AppAdvice, and many more.
 Before this, he worked in the technology field across different industries, including healthcare and education.
 He’s currently iMore’s lead on all things Mac and macOS, although he also loves covering iPhone, iPad, and Apple Watch.
 Bryan enjoys watching his favorite sports teams, traveling, and driving around his teenage daughter to her latest stage show, audition, or school event in his spare time.
 He also keeps busy walking his black and white cocker spaniel, Izzy, and trying new coffees and liquid grapes.